Staff Directory & Directory of Services

 Contact: +1 406 994-7722 or email@example.com

-Advises, processes and manages the H-1B work visa program and the two paths to green card sponsored by the University.
-Sally is also a Designated School Official (DSO) with the F-1 international student visa program and assists with sponsored programs.
+Advises, processes and manages the H-1B work visa program and the two paths to green cards sponsored by the University.
+Sally is a Designated School Official (DSO) with the F-1 international student visa program.
+She also manages sponsored student programs including incoming Fulbrighters and the Brazil Stem Mobility Program(BSMP) among others.
+She also adminsters the Dual Degree Programs from Turkey.

 Sally has spent almost 30 years as an international education professional.
 She has held roles in both education abroad and international immigration services.
 She has promoted student development through transformative learning experiences such as the Fulbright Grant and study abroad.
 She whole-heartedly believes in the critical role that education abroad plays in positively changing lives and creating internationally minded people.
 Sally has presented sessions and workshops at conferences and has served as the New Mexico NAFSA State Rep. Additionally she was awarded a Fulbright Grant for Administrators to Germany in 1994 and hosted the counterpart group to New Mexico the following year.
 She joined the MSU Office of International Programs in 1995, after serving as the Assistant Director of Study Abroad at University of New Mexico.